 We knew COVID-19 would change many aspects of the world as we know it and the hiring process is no exception.
 This is something I realised when making my first senior appointment post lockdown.
-Both my Client and my Candidates came across a number of unexpected challenges during the recruitment process as a result of COVID-19 and I have highlighted some of the major ones in this article to help other hiring organisations and job seekers navigate the new hiring environment with some recommendations for how to overcome them.
+Both my Client and my Candidates came across a number of unexpected challenges during the recruitment process as a result of COVID-19 and I have highlighted some of the major ones in this article to help other hiring organisations and job seekers who mainly look for remote jobs, navigate the new hiring environment with some recommendations for how to overcome them.

 Request for flexible working